RafaelSdeSouza/ADA8/README.md

 This repository holds  the scripts used to illustrate the theoretical concepts of Bayesian Modeling using synthetic and real data.

-If you use any of resources presented here, please include the appropriate citation.
+If you use any of the resources presented here, please include the appropriate citation.
 Each folder holds scripts for a different probability distribution, references and the corresponding bibtex entry.

 Most of the material presented here will be presented with deeper discussions and further examples in our book to be released in late 2016: